likelian/Lab_spring2022/README.md

 2. verify the commercial tool for IR extraction
     1. reverb applied to dry signal, extract IR, comparing with originnal IR
 3. outline the rule-based EQ
+4. download dataset

 * * *

+#### 3/9/2022

+**Done:**

+1. Rule-based compression implemented
+2. Reverb time extracted from MUSDB18 Training set
+3. audio features from mixture fail to correlate with reverb time, including:
+    1. Tempo
+    2. Spectral Centroid Variance
+    3. Onset Density
+    4. Averaged Spectral Flux
+    5. Zero crossing rate

+**Meeting:**

+It it possible that reverb time is not supposed to corelated with any audio features.
+Octave errors of tempo detection hurts.
+100 songs may not be representative either.
+The distribution can be some use.
+The problem is what input to use for the deep learning model.

+literature-based reverb rule is still an option.

+**To-do:**

+1. revisit the code
+2. Some more features to try out:
+    1. vocal onset density
+    2. mixture downbeat density
+    3. mixture chord change density
+ 3. If none of the audio features work, use a literature-based reverb rule.
+ 4. rule-based EQ
+ 5. verify the commercial tool for IR extraction